jadecobra/python_tdd_exercises/source/classes/family_ties.rst

     :emphasize-lines: 1-2

     git commit -am \
-    'add test_classes_w_multiple_parents'
+    'add test_objects_w_multiple_parents'

 ..
-NOTE:: All the instances could have been made with only the ``Person`` :ref:`class<everything is an object>` because there was nothing unique about the :ref:`classes<everything is an object>` I made in ``family_ties.py`` and it would not have given me the chance to practice making classes with multiple parents and seeing how Python_ resolves them.
+NOTE:: All the instances could have been made with only the ``Person`` :ref:`class<everything is an object>` because there was nothing unique about the :ref:`objects<everything is an object>` I made in ``family_ties.py`` and it would not have given me the chance to practice making objects with multiple parents and seeing how Python_ resolves them.

   .. code-block:: python